kumahq/kuma-website/docs/docs/dev/explore/observability.md

 #### Datasource and service map

-The Grafana Datasource is a datasource specifically built to relate information from the control-plane with prometheus metrics.
+The Grafana Datasource is a datasource specifically built to relate information from the control plane with Prometheus metrics.

 Current features include: